zettlrobert/notes/flutter/README.md

 * add type to each function
 * var keyword for variable
 * type inference --> determines type from assigned values
-* use type if value is not assigned immidiately
+* use type if value is not assigned immediately
-* everything in Dart is an Object(Datastructure with different Metadata)
+* everything in Dart is an Object(data structures with different Metadata)
 * OOP
-* class keyword for object Functionname should be capitalized
+* class keyword for object function name should be capitalized
 * variables in class are called properties
-* initiate class, call class like function --> Functionname()
+* initiate class, call class like function --> functionname()
 #### Part 2
 * Dart classes need constructors (methods)
 * constructor executes only once, when class instance is initiated
 * written exactly like class
 * Person(String inputName, int inputAge)
-* Dart supports scopping
+* Dart supports scoping
 * this refers to class level variable without scoped (for example to constructor input)
-* **named Arguments** {wrap in curlys} target by creating Data exmp: inputName: 'Name' great for functions which take a lot of arguments
+* **named Arguments** {wrap in curlys} target by creating Data example: inputName: 'Name' great for functions which take a lot of arguments
 * @required to make named arguments required (flutter specific)
-* constructor doesnt have to be written completely, in dart arguments can be passed with this.argument keyword
+* constructor doesn't have to be written completely, in dart arguments can be passed with this.argument keyword
-* Dart can use Arrow Shorthand for exaclty one Expression!(arrow function)
+* Dart can use Arrow Shorthand for exactly one Expression!(arrow function)
 * Dart has lists created with []